-Here’s how RSUs can work for tech-industry professionals.
-Michael Vilardo is co-founder and COO at Emile, an edtech startup now known as Subject that’s focused on premium on-demand courses for high-school students.
+Here’s an example of how RSUs can work: Michael Vilardo is co-founder and COO at Emile, an edtech startup now known as Subject that’s focused on premium on-demand courses for high-school students.
 Previously, Vilardo had been the fifth full-time employee at Dispatcher, a transportation and trucking company.
 Uber acquired Dispatcher in 2016 to help launch Uber Freight.
-Along with Dispatcher, Vilardo and his colleagues were “acqui-hired,” meaning Uber retained them and their expertise post acquisition.
+Along with Dispatcher, Vilardo and his colleagues were “acqui-hired,” meaning Uber retained them and their expertise post-acquisition.
 Their compensation package included equity in Uber, which was then a privately held company.

 On May 10, 2019, Vilardo’s restricted stock was recognized as income at Uber’s $45-per-share debut price.
 The resulting money, plus a full scholarship to earn an MBA, gave Vilardo the means to launch Emile.
 “Without those two, I would not be a full-time entrepreneur,” he said.

 To pay it forward, literally and figuratively, Vilardo and his co-founders in Emile offered stock options to their employees.
 “We want people to buy into our vision,” he said.
 “Everyone has incentives for the company to do well.”